robertorcosta/azure-docs.pt-br/articles/app-service/overview-managed-identity.md

 > [!NOTE]
-> Para localizar a identidade gerenciada para seu aplicativo Web ou de slot no portal do Azure, vá para a seção Configurações do usuário em Aplicativos Empresariais.
+> Para localizar a identidade gerenciada para seu aplicativo Web ou de slot no portal do Azure, em **aplicativos empresariais**, procure na seção **configurações do usuário** .
+Normalmente, o nome do slot é semelhante a `<app name>/slots/<slot name>` .

 ### <a name="using-the-azure-cli"></a>Usando a CLI do Azure